mo100saad/summative/README.md

 # summative
 Summative Project

-This is a change committed by another contributor.
+This change is committed by another contributor.

 # Operations